Discover research with BURE.

 - Noah Snavely (Cornell Tech)

-Required: Taken an undergraduate level computer vision course or have experience with web development
+- Required: Taken an undergraduate level computer vision course

 - Noah Stephens-Davidowitz